Continuous Integration

 step.

-job will only run on the default branch of your
+The deploy-pages job will only run on the default branch of your

-repository (usually main
+repository (usually main).

 Secrets